 For renewals after Nov.
-15, 2012, LMCIT will begin calculating liability premiums in a new way.
-The new rating system is designed both to be much simpler than the current system and also to do a better job of allocating premium costs equitably among LMCIT’s members.
+15, 2012, LMCIT began calculating liability premiums in a new way.
+The new rating system is designed both to be much simpler than the old system and also to do a better job of allocating premium costs equitably among LMCIT’s members.

 The new system uses just five key factors—number of households, number of sewer connections, number of city employees, number of police officers, and overall city expenditures.
 By comparison, under the old system cities had to provide several dozen pieces of data, some of which required the city to do some complex and confusing calculations.

 Fair as well as simple

 The new system is also designed to do a better job of allocating premium costs in a way that’s consistent with where the liability losses come from.
 For example, police operations, not surprisingly, generate a significant number of liability claims with significant costs.
 Utilities operations, on the other hand, typically don’t produce much in the way of liability claims.
 The new system does a better job of distinguishing those risks and aligning the premiums with the actual loss patterns.

 As a result, premium costs have shifted toward cities with police operations and away from cities with extensive utility operations.
 That’s not to say that the old system was inaccurate.
 It actually worked reasonably well.
 But the new system is designed to do an even better job of accurately allocating premium costs in accordance with risks.

 The switch to the new system meant some members’ liability premiums went up and some went down.
 Keep in mind that besides the rating system change, a city’s renewal premium is also affected by other factors, including any changes in the city’s expenditures or other rate factors, and any changes in the city’s experience rating because of the city’s losses.